Monitoring Jobs

 Monitoring Existing Jobs

-You can use srun to monitor existing jobs.
-It will login in to the allocated resource on the compute node where the job is running and give you an interactive session there.
+You can also use srun to login to the node where the job is running, which gives you an interactive Slurm session on the node:

 srun --jobid JOBID --pty bash